(Disclosure: Some of the links below may be affiliate links)

 N26 is an official bank from the European Union.
 It is called a direct bank.
 They have no offices.
 They are available through a mobile application and a web application.

 With your account, you can get either a Mastercard credit card or a Maestro card.
 However, only a few countries can get a Maestro card.
 You get a personal IBAN in EUR, and you can use this as your bank account.
-You can do bank transfers from your account, or you can directly transfer money to other people using N26.
+You can do bank transfers from your account or directly transfer money to other people using N26.

 In early 2020, N26 claimed more than 3.5 million customers in 26 countries.
 They have more than 1300 employees.
 Their services are available in most of Europe and the United States.